- Rapid Reference

 - Note that fibrinogen targets in post-partum hemorrhage may be somewhat higher than in most patients (e.g., >200 mg/dL).

 - Consider whether DIC may be caused by placental abruption.(29747734)

 - Management is generally supportive (more on the management of AKI here 🚀).

 - Consider other possible causes of kidney injury including glomerulonephritis, thrombotic thrombocytopenic purpura, or atypical hemolytic uremic syndrome.
 These may require specific treatment.

 - Perfusion should be optimized as discussed above, with cautious use of fluids.
-Note that these patients often have leaky capillaries, so large-volume fluid resuscitation is unhelpful (may merely worsen pulmonary & systemic edema).15
+However, these patients often have leaky capillaries, so large-volume fluid resuscitation is often counterproductive (merely worsening pulmonary and systemic edema).(26412014)

 other complications to be aware of